2pinetwork/contracts/README.md

 Will "emulate" the PiToken behavior.
 The idea is in other chains (via a bridge) deposit the bridged 2PiTokens in the BridgedPiToken and let Archimedes work "in the same way" that works in the "main network".

+## PiOracle (Should be ignored)
+It's a TWAP oracle contract with Chainlink latestRoundData compatibility until we have the real oracle working

 ### Note MintAndDeposit => Distributor rename
 This contract in the flow draw (below) mint and distribute, but in the current flow the contract just